Skip to main content

 Help staying at home Ask about CHCPE or CFC People who need hands-on help with daily tasks These programs need a care review and financial review.

-Caregiver burnout Ask for caregiver support Family or unpaid caregivers Respite funds and services may depend on need and local funds.
+Caregiver burnout Ask for caregiver support Family or unpaid caregivers Respite depends on need, rules, and local funds.

 Connecticut facts that matter for seniors